federicoGuerrerot/ppi_10/README.md

 ## Trabajando en el proyecto
 Work in progress
 (A Step-by-step guide for the user about different features and how to use them.
 Add screenshots to better illustrate the work.
 You can add diagrams to show the architecture of the project.
-You can also add videos or gifs in this section.)
+You can also add videos or gits in this section.)

-## Guia de instalación
+## Guía de instalación
 Work in progress

-## Guias de contribución
+## Guías de contribución
 Si se esta interesado en aportar en el proyecto por favor tener en cuenta:

-- Relizar sus aportes un una rama nueva, sin afectar la principal.
+- Realizar sus aportes un una rama nueva, sin afectar la principal.
-- Realizar commits cortos que permitan hacer un seguimiento facil del codigo.
+- Realizar commits cortos que permitan hacer un seguimiento fácil del código.
-- Describir a detalle que se hace en cada commit y ademas, comentar debidamente el codigo.
+- Describir a detalle que se hace en cada commit y ademas, comentar debidamente el código.

 ## Licencia
 GPL Vs3